-Similarly, Bayes (2007) provides evidence that a US\$1 billion bridge investment in Bangladesh, which connected farmers and firms in the underdeveloped, northwestern division of Rajshahi to the country's more economically developed eastern divisions, expanded market access, reduced input prices, facilitated diversification into higher-value crops, and ultimately reduced the level of income inequality within Rajshahi (a first-order region).
+recent findings add that improvements in transport infrastructure also reduce informality by allowing workers to access formal employment in the city center (Zárate 2020).
+Similarly, Bayes (2007) provides evidence that a US\$1 billion bridge investment in Bangladesh, which connected farmers and firms in the underdeveloped, northwestern division of Rajshahi to the country's more economically developed eastern divisions, expanded market access, reduced input prices, facilitated diversification into higher-value crops, and ultimately reduced the level of income inequality within Rajshahi (a firstorder region).
 As Chinese-financed infrastructure projects often represent a substantial proportion of local infrastructure investment in a given year, we expect that they lead to a decentralization of economic activity around urban areas in the developing world.

 Economic geography is concerned with the concentration of economic activity across regions.
 The classic core-periphery model stresses the role played by increasing returns to scale when economic activity starts to concentrate in a particular region.
 When trade costs are high or prohibitive, firms are spread out evenly across regions to locate themselves close to consumer demand.
 When transport projects increase connectivity between leading and lagging regions, labor and capital should move from the periphery to the better connected core, creating a core-periphery split until there is almost complete specialization (Krugman 1991).
 However, some of these forces reverse at high levels of concentration.
 Puga (1999), for example, shows how a lack of migration with low trade costs implies that firms will again locate closer to final demand.
-This gives rise to the characteristic bell-shape for regional inequalities in relation to trade costs.
+This gives rise to the characteristic bell shape for regional inequalities in relation to trade costs.
 The advantage of being in a central location that is well-connected with other markets erodes when very low trade costs make it easy to reach the periphery.
-While the bell-shaped curve is a robust prediction, it requires additional heterogeneity in agricultural trade costs, urban congestion or migration decisions that make the overall relationship difficult to identify.
+While the bell-shaped curve is a robust prediction, it requires additional heterogeneity in agricultural trade costs, urban congestion, or migration decisions that make the overall relationship difficult to identify.

-Empirical evidence on how transport costs shape regional inequalities reflects this heterogeneity.
+Empirical evidence on how transport costs shape regional concentration reflects this heterogeneity.
 Brülhart et al. (2019) show that the advantages of market potential are shrinking in the developed world where trade costs are almost negligible but are still an important determinant of employment growth in developing countries.
 In terms of infrastructure investments, Bird and Straub (2014) find that investments in Brazil's road network increased economic agglomeration in the already prosperous population centers of the South, while also facilitating economic agglomeration in less developed areas of the North.
-On balance, these investments reduced spatial inequality across the country's municipalities (second-order regions).
-However, Faber (2014) provides evidence that China's National Trunk Highway System-a major inter-regional transportation infrastructure project-reduced levels of economic activity in the newly connected peripheral regions relative to non-connected peripheral regions.
-Given this heterogeneity, the cross-national scope of our study and our focus on Chinese-financed projects only, we do not have strong reasons to believe that the transportation projects in our data will uniformly increase or decrease concentration between regions.
+On balance, these investments reduced spatial inequality across the country's municipalities.
+However, Faber (2014) provides evidence that China's National Trunk Highway System-a major inter-regional transportation infrastructure project-reduced levels of economic activity in the newly connected peripheral regions relative to nonconnected peripheral regions.
+Given this heterogeneity in findings, the cross-national scope of our study, and our focus on Chinese-financed projects only, we do not have strong reasons to believe that the transportation projects in our data will uniformly increase or decrease concentration between regions.

-13Relatedly, in their study of Argentina's steam railroad network and the agricultural sector, Fajgelbaum and Redding (2018) suggest that lower transport costs can enable economic actors located in remote, interior regions to participate in structural transformation.
+&lt;sup>12Relatedly, in their study of Argentina's steam railroad network and the agricultural sector, Fajgelbaum and Redding (2018) suggest that lower transport costs can enable economic actors located in remote, interior regions to participate in structural transformation.